f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `novcheck: true`<a name="build_novcheck"></a>

-:   Don’t check that the version name and code in the resulting APK are
+:   Don't check that the version name and code in the resulting APK are
     correct by looking at the build output - assume the metadata is correct.
-This takes away a useful level of sanity checking, and should only be used if the values can’t be extracted.
+This takes away a useful level of sanity checking, and should only be used if the values can't be extracted.

 `antifeatures: <antifeature1>[,<antifeature2>,...]`<a name="build_antifeatures"></a>